Why use Photogrammetry for Surveying and Mapping?

 Photogrammetry is an accurate and economical solution.
 The drone market has a vast array of entry-level budget models that easily incorporate photogrammetry processes and provide high-resolution images for all manner of interests.

 Historically, photogrammetry was very unattainable due to its formerly common use on airplanes equipped with costly aerial cameras.
-In today’s modern times, professionals and small businesses are able to employ photogrammetry technology via drones and photogrammetric software solutions.
+In today’s modern times, professionals and small businesses are able to employ photogrammetry via drones and photogrammetric software solutions.
 The end result is easy to operate and affordable means to achieve the kind of precision surveying and mapping imagery that the only photogrammetry can provide.

 Completely versatile, and the optimal choice of those seeking a means to achieve surveying and mapping data, photogrammetric software is an integral part of daily lives of surveying industry.